dschil138/Fulcrum/README.md

 ## 5-Way Switches

-**This is the most essential and defining feature of the Fulcrum design.
-Each side has a small 5-way switch joystick, which is mounted horizontally so that the top of the joystick sits against the pad of your thumb when on the "home" thumb position.
-This provides a wide range of ergonomic movements to utilize on each thumb.**

 Our thumbs are criminally underutilized on regular keyboards.
 Your two most capable fingers, both regulated to just one key - the space bar.

 Many ergonomic keyboards try to rectify this problem by giving each thumb several keys, arranging them in either a cluster or an arc shape.
 This is an improvement, but most people quickly find that it is actually quite difficult for your thumb to stretch over multiple keys and hit something accurately, let alone comfortably.
 More inefficency!

 So what's going on with our phones?
 Look at how well we use our thumbs to type on them.
 On a smartphone, our thumbs are fast, accurate, and dexterous.
 Incredibly efficient.
 What's the disconnect?
 Why are they so nimble over there, and so lumbering and inaccurate on our keyboards?

-The disconnect is that our thumbs are *opposable*, but for some reason our keyboards insist on giving them the same type of key as our other fingers.
+> The disconnect is that our thumbs are *opposable*, but for some reason our keyboards keep insisting on giving them the same type of key as our other fingers.
 Our thumbs want to move in a different direction!

-The 5-way switch joysticks on the Fulcrum are mounted sideways, allowing you to use your thumbs in a dimension more similar to how you type on a smartphone.
+> The 5-way switch joysticks on the Fulcrum are mounted sideways, allowing you to use your thumbs in a dimension more similar to how you type on a smartphone.
 This is highly comfortable and very efficient.
-You already know how to do it quite well!
+It immediately feels natural.

 With the regular key switch placed directly below joystick, this actually puts six different actions at the tip of each thumb with very minimal movement.

 Most importantly, all of these actions are easily paired with other key presses elsewhere on the keyboard.
-It's a whole new world of utility.

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-detail-1-web.jpg)